wunki/parker/README.md

 # Parker

-Fastest way to get started with Rust and Rocket, where we have looked at the three criteria for getting something to production.
+Fastest way to get started with Rust and Tide and get the application to production.

 ## Goals

 ## Reliability

 Meaning that it works correctly, even when things go wrong.
-It's rust and its safety guarantees and error handling which is going to tick this box.
+It's Rust and its safety guarantees and error handling which is going to tick this box.

 We will also setup unit tests and integrations tests and make sure that they run in a CI/CD pipeline.

 ## Scalability

-Ability to handle load, where I demonstrate how to test performance for your application.
+Ability to handle load, where there are scripts available for load testing the application.

 ## Maintainability

 Maintaibility falls under operability, simplicity and evolvability.
 To make this work we will setup Docker container, deploy the application under fly.io and monitor it through Prometheus and Grafana.

+We also manage the application through the [Makefile].

 ### Rustfmt configuration